wolfSSL/wolfssl-examples/certfields/all-fields/README.md

 ```

-EXAMPLE B: (Assuming you've built and run the certgen_with_altnames example from
+EXAMPLE B: (Assuming you've built and run the certgen_example example from
-            wolfssl-examples/certgen/ directory)
+            wolfssl-examples/certgen/ directory with WOLFSSL_ALT_NAMES)

 NOTE: Must configure with `--enable-opensslall` to see the IP address output!